showbright1/blog/content/iPython-Notebooks/NFLgame-Python-for-American-Football.md

     -------

-Lets have a look at the last three match-ups between the 49'ers and the Seahawks
+Lets have a look at three, first game, match-ups between the 49'ers and the Seahawks.

 In[144]: